subdesign/dropboxupload/README.md

 ### Using the package

-- Edit your app.php, and add the following line to the service providers
+- Edit your `app.php`, and add the following line to the service providers

     `Bszalai\Dropboxupload\DropboxuploadServiceProvider`